DantevdH/EvolveAI/docs/ENDURANCE_IMPROVEMENTS.md

 #### 13. Strava Integration (FREE TIER - Rate Limited)
 **Complexity: High | Impact: High**

 Connect to Strava API (free tier available with rate limits) to import activities, sync workouts, and optionally export completed sessions back to Strava.
 This taps into the largest endurance community and provides automatic data sync.
-Requires OAuth implementation, Strava API integration, activity mapping, and bidirectional sync logic. **Note**: Free tier may have rate limits; evaluate if limits are acceptable before implementation.
+Requires OAuth implementation, Strava API integration, activity mapping, and bidirectional sync logic.

+**Note**: This would also require to safe the GPS coordinates **Note**: Free tier may have rate limits; evaluate if limits are acceptable before implementation.

 #### 15. Garmin / Polar / Suunto Watch Integration (PAID - DEFERRED)